Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Discussions and conclusion

-For better to compare with real situations, we can give a rough estimation on our calculated results.
-Considering a narrow bandwith of the flat band with $4t=10$ meV \cite{Cao2,Cao3,Codecido,Phong}, the energy unit is $t=2.5$ meV and the current unit is $\frac{e}{h}t \approx 96.6$ nA.
+The toy model we calculated can qualitatively explain the phenomena observed in experiments.
+In fact, through a rough estimation, we also find that the calculated results are also similar in magnitude to experimental measurements.
+Considering a narrow bandwidth of the flat band with $4t=10$ meV \cite{Cao2,Cao3,Codecido,Phong}, the energy unit becomes $t=2.5$ meV and the current unit becomes $\frac{e}{h}t \approx 96.6$ nA.
 Thus, the set temperature $T$ in the unit of Kelvin is around 2.9 K. In Fig.~\ref{FIG2}, the initial valley splitting field $h_{v}^{0}$ varies from 0 to about $0.2t$ (0.5 meV) and the maximal superconducting order parameter is $\Delta \approx 0.33t \approx 0.83$ meV.
-In Fig.~\ref{FIG4}(a), we can roughly estimate the amplitudes of critical currents $j_{c\pm}$ vary from 0 to 34 nA, which is in order of magnitude consistent with the previous experiment results \cite{Lin}.
-It is also worth noting that the current in order of nA is experimentally confirmed to be able to affect the valley polarization in twisted bilayer graphene \cite{Serlin, Sharpe}, which reflects the reliability of our theoretical scheme.
+In Fig.~\ref{FIG4}(a), we can roughly estimate the amplitudes of critical currents $j_{c\pm}$ varying from 0 to 34 nA, which is in order of magnitude consistent with the previous experiment results \cite{Lin}.
+It is also worth noting that the normal currents arranging from several nA to tens of nA is experimentally confirmed to be able to affect magnetizations in twisted bilayer graphene \cite{Serlin, Sharpe}, which are still similar in magnitudes for current-induced valley polarization modulations in our theoretical scheme.
 Totally speaking, the modulation of valley splitting field caused by the weak current is not strong in our results.
 See Fig.~\ref{FIG3}, $h_{v}$ changes by about $0.1t$ (about 0.25 meV) as the current changes by about 0.4$\frac{e}{h}t$ (about 40 nA).

-In conclusion, based on a simple valley-polarized model, we have revealed that depairing currents can be remodulated due to the current-induced valley polarization modulation.
+In conclusion, based on a simple valley-polarized model, we have revealed that intrinsic depairing currents can be remodulated due to the current-induced valley polarization modulation.
 Depending on specific features, we have demonstrated that such a remodulation can induce the extreme nonreciprocity and also the current-induced re-entrant superconductivity.
 These special SDE can be further adjusted by varing electron occupations and external magnetic fields.
-Our study reflects the peculiarity in the interplay between valley ferromagnetism and superconductivity, provide a possible mechanism to explain experimental observations of extreme nonreciprocal SDE and open a new way to implement SDE with 100\% efficiency.
+Our study reflects the peculiarity in the interplay between valley ferromagnetism and superconductivity, provides a possible mechanism to explain experimental observations of extreme nonreciprocal SDE and opens a new way to implement SDE with 100\% efficiency.